Black Widow (Claire Voyant): Costumes

 During her five brief appearances in the Golden Age, the Black Widow wears four distinctly different costumes, with different designs and different color schemes, and has three different hair colors.

-Her first costume consists of a purple bodysuit with spider design on the belly, a green-and-blue striped cape, and red boots with yellow flame designs around the tops.
+Her first costume in Mystic Comics #4 consists of a purple bodysuit with spider design on the belly, a green-and-blue striped cape, and red boots with yellow flame designs around the tops.

 For her second appearance in Mystic Comics #5, the red boots with yellow flame trim survive, but the bodysuit becomes plain black with no spider design and the color of her cape changes to solid red.
-The color scheme and basic layout of the costume remain the same in a later.
-However, the bodysuit acquires dark blue highlights, and the red cape now has flame designs around its hem.
+The color scheme and basic layout of the costume remain the same in a later appearance in Mystic Comics #7, however the bodysuit acquires dark blue highlights, and the red cape now has flame designs around its hem.
 Both the "flames" and the cape itself are the same shade of red.
 Though highly similar to the costume in Mystic Comics #5, it is different in its particulars.
 The cape is held in place with a circular, gold-colored pin inset with a death’s head skull.
 Her hair remains blond for all three Mystic Comics appearances.

 Her costume changes radically in U.S.A.
-Comics.
+Comics #5.
 The outfit's colors are now red, white and blue.
 The costume itself consists of a bright red bodysuit, a cape (colored either white or blue depending on the panel in question) with upturned Peter Pan collar, and white buccaneer boots.
 Her hair is now pure white.

-For her final Golden Age appearance, the costume morphs into a blue bodysuit that, unlike any of her previous outfits, covers her legs as well as torso and arms, and a yellow cape.
+For her final Golden Age appearance in All-Select Comics #1, the costume morphs into a blue bodysuit that, unlike any of her previous outfits, covers her legs as well as torso and arms, and a yellow cape.
 The boots with flame trim return, however both the boots and "flames" are yellow.
 The Black Widow is now a redhead.

 Throughout the majority of The Twelve, she wears a fifth outfit, a minor redesign of the first, consisting of a dark purple bodysuit with, in a lighter shade of purple, a spider design on the belly.
 Her boots are the same dark purple as the bodysuit, with no "flames"; the cape is light purple, and likewise has no flame trim.
 She later wears a sixth costume, which is gray, covers her entire body except head and hands, and features a fine spiderweb pattern over much of its surface.